department-of-veterans-affairs/vets-design-system-documentation/src/_components/buttons.md

 ## Primary buttons

-Use the **primary** button for the primary action on any given page.
+Use the **primary** button for the primary action on a page.

 <div class="site-c-showcase">
 {% include_relative html/buttons-primary.html %}
 </div>

 {% include snippet.html content='html/buttons-primary.html' %}

+### Research insight

+Our researchers learned that users were missing calls to action on some pages because the blue buttons did not stand out, so a green **primary** button was created, tested and determined to be successful.

 ## Secondary button